 For Parkinson’s disease:

-Initial: 0.125 mg three times daily for 1 week, and increase the dose as following if needed (use the lowest effective dose):
+Initial: 0.125 mg three times daily for 1 week, and increase the dose as follows if needed (use the lowest effective dose):

 week 2: 0.25 mg three times daily